 Bacterial resistance to copper-based products has been documented and limits their usefulness (Lamichhane et al 2018, Renick et al 2008, Scheck and Pscheidt 1998).
-Pseudomonas syringae isolates resistant to copper have been found on many crops in the PNW including fruits such as blueberry and pear and ornamentals such as euonymus, forsythia, lilac, maple, mock orange, mountain ash, Oregon grape, Otto Luyken laurel, sweetgum (Liquidambar sp.), and Viburnum sp.
+Pseudomonas syringae isolates resistant to copper have been found on many crops in the PNW including fruits such as blueberry and pear and ornamentals such as Euonymus, Forsythia, lilac, maple, Mock orange, Mountain ash, Oregon grape, Otto Lueken, Sweet gum (Liquidambar sp.), and Viburnum sp.
 (Scheck et al 1996, Spotts and Cervantes 1995, Stockwell et al 2015).
 Xanthomonas spp. resistant to copper have been found in North America on citrus, tomato and walnut (Lamichhane et al 2018, Ninot et al 2002).
 Isolates of Erwinia amylovora with a slightly increased tolerance of copper were reported in British Columbia (Sholberg et al 2001) but it was expected that copper-based products would still be effective against fire blight.
 At the extreme are copper resistant bacteria (Bacillus sp. strain 105) that thrive in copper mines in Brazil converting copper sulfate into metallic (zero valent) copper (Gracioso et al 2021).

 In an interesting side note, there were very few mentions of fungal resistance to copper-based products in a book devoted to fungicide resistance.
 There was only a passing comment about copper tolerant Botrytis (Stevenson et al 2019).

-Resistance to copper-based pesticides may be discovered through disease control failures.
-Control failures, however, may be due to many other reasons including poor coverage, inadequate timing, low application rate, reinfection from outside sources or even systemic infections.
+Resistance to copper-based pesticides may be discovered through disease management failures.
+Management failures, however, may be due to many other reasons including poor coverage, inadequate timing, low application rate, reinfection from outside sources or even systemic infections.
 Use of copper-based bactericides also has been known to increase disease as in the case of bacterial canker of sweet cherry (Pscheidt and Cacka 2009).

 ManKocide and Junction